Updated July 28, 2023

 - In a Relational Database Management System, data consistency and dependency are of utmost importance.
 Generally, the Normal forms are used to avoid redundancy of data.
 Redundancy in the data leads to anomalies such as update, insert and delete.
-In update anomaly, if a table has redundant data, then while updating the records, they are not correctly updated which results in the data being inconsistent.
+In update anomaly, if a table has redundant data, then updating the records is not correctly updated, resulting in inconsistent data.

 - To overcome the update, insert and delete anomalies, the data needs to be normalized.
-Normalization eliminates redundant data and also ensures the data dependencies.
-Also, Normalization helps to store the data logically and reduce the space to store the database.
+Normalization eliminates redundant data and also ensures data dependencies.
+Also, Normalization helps to store the data logically and reduces the space to store the database.

-- Various Normal forms that are commonly used in Relational Database Management System are First Normal Form, Second Normal Form, Third Normal Form, Boyce-Codd Normal Form (BCNF), etc. In order to achieve the Second Normal form, the First Normal Form should be achieved first which is one of the criteria of making the table or data to be in Second Normal Form.
-The rule for First Normal Form (1NF) is that an attribute of a column cannot contain multiple values rather it should hold atomic values.
+- Various Normal forms that are commonly used in Relational Database Management Systems are First Normal Form, Second Normal Form, Third Normal Form, Boyce-Codd Normal Form (BCNF), etc. In order to achieve the Second Normal form, the First Normal Form should be achieved first, which is one of the criteria of making the table or data to be in Second Normal Form.
+First Normal Form (1NF) rule is that an attribute of a column cannot contain multiple values; rather, it should hold atomic values.

 Below are a few steps to ensure the data is in the Second Normal Form:

 - First Normal Form should be achieved.

 - Removing subsets of data that is applicable to multiple rows in a table and placing them in different tables.

 - Using foreign keys to ensure relationships between the created tables.

 To understand the normal forms better, let us take the below table below and then the steps to achieve the Second Normal Form.